Do you know the signs of a healthy relationship? How do you know you have a healthy relationship?

 #8 Mutual Respect:

-Many people take this for granted.
+Many people take this for granted when they’ve been together for a while.
 They assume that since their partner loves them, they don’t need to beg them to stay.

 So, they talk to their partner anyhow they like and treat their partner like trash.
-They don’t have any respect for their partner.
+They don’t have any respect for their partner or their different perspectives.

 In a healthy relationship, there needs to be mutual respect for a couple to stay together for the long haul.

-Respect is the one of the main characteristics of a healthy relationship, whether its friendship, dating, or marriage.
+Respect is one of the main characteristics of a healthy relationship, whether it’s friendship, dating, or marriage.

-A partner who respects you is willing to listen to you in a non-judgmental way and considers your interests when making any mutual decisions.
+A partner who respects you is willing to listen to you in a non-judgmental way and considers your opinion when making major decisions.

 Any partner who disrespects you by making belittling comments about you, criticizing you in front of others, or disregarding your feelings is one you don’t need.